QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Experiments

-Finally, for the actual experiments on quantum hardware the only missing details are how the definitions from Sec.~\ref{subsec:Optimisation} concerning predicted labels, the cost and errors relate to Steps 5 and 6 in Fig.~\ref{fig:pipeline}.
-For both experiments, all circuits (compiled with \textit{t$|$ket$\rangle^{{ \text{TM}}}$}) were run on IBM's machine \texttt{ibmq\_bogota}.
-This is a superconducting quantum computing device with 5 qubits and quantum volume 32.\footnote{Quantum volume is a metric which allows quantum computers of different architectures to be compared in terms of overall performance, and it quantifies the largest random circuit of equal width and depth that a quantum computer can successfully implement.}
+For both tasks executed on quantum hardware, all circuits (compiled with TKET$^{\text{TM}}$) were run on IBM's machine \texttt{ibmq\_bogota}.
+This is a superconducting quantum computing device with 5 qubits and quantum volume 32.\footnote{Quantum volume is a metric which allows quantum computers of different architectures to be compared in terms of overall performance, and it quantifies the largest random circuit of equal width and depth that a quantum computer can successfully implement.} As explained before, due to the limited access on quantum hardware, we only performed experiments with the \discocat\ model.

-Now, every time the value of the cost or the errors are to be calculated, the compiled circuits corresponding to all sentences or phrases in the corresponding dataset ($\mathcal{T}$, $\mathcal{D}$ or $\mathcal{P}$) are sent as a single job to IBM's device.
-There, each circuit is run $2^{13}$ times (the maximum number possible from the machine side).
-The returned data thus comprises for each circuit (involving $q$ qubits) $2^{13} \times q$ measurement outcomes (0 or 1).
-For every sentence or phrase $P$, after appropriately post-selecting the data\footnote{Note that the \MC\ dataset includes sentences that lead to circuits on only three qubits.
-Here `appropriately post-selecting' means post-selecting two out of the three used qubits.} (see Secs.~\ref{sec:Intro_QC} and \ref{sec:pipeline}), the relative frequencies of outcomes 0 and 1 of the qubit that carries the output state of $P$, give the estimate of $|\braket{i | P(\Theta)} |^2$ (with $i=0,1$) and thus of $l_{\Theta}(P)$.
-The remaining post-processing to calculate the cost or an error is then as for the classical simulation.
+Every time the value of the cost or the errors are to be calculated, the compiled circuits corresponding to all sentences or phrases in the corresponding dataset ($\mathcal{T}$, $\mathcal{D}$ or $\mathcal{P}$) are sent as a single job to IBM's device.
+There, each circuit is run $2^{13}$ times (the maximum number permitted at the time).
+The returned data thus comprises for each circuit (involving $q$ qubits) $2^{13} \times q$ measurement outcomes (0 or 1). \ed{As explained in detail in Sec.~\ref{sec:pipeline} (also see Sec.~\ref{sec:Intro_QC} for the general idea) the pipeline then involves for every sentence or phrase $P$ appropriately post-selecting the data by restricting the measurement data to the 0 outcomes on all those qubits that feature a 0-effect in $P$'s circuit diagram.\footnote{Note that the \MC\ dataset includes sentences that lead to circuits on only three qubits.
+Here `appropriately post-selecting' means post-selecting two out of the three used qubits.} Once post-selected, the relative frequencies of outcomes 0 and 1 of the remaining qubit that carries the output state of $P$ (corresponding to the wire without a 0-effect in $P$'s circuit diagram), give the estimate of $|\braket{i | P(\Theta)} |^2$ (with $i=0,1$) and thus of $l_{\Theta}(P)$.} The remaining post-processing to calculate the cost or an error is then as for the classical simulation.

 The experiments involved one single run of minimising the cost over 100 iterations for the \MC\ task and 130 iterations for the \RP\ task, in each case with an initial parameter point that was chosen on the basis of simulated runs on the train (and dev) datasets.\footnote{This choice was made to reduce the chances of being particularly unlucky with the one run that we did on actual quantum hardware.
 Yet, this choice's significance should not be overrated given that the influence of quantum noise spoils the predictability of the cost at a particular parameter point from simulated data.} For the \MC\ task, obtaining all the results shown in Fig.~\ref{fig:MC_Quantum_Results} took just under 12 hours of run time.
 This was enabled by having exclusive access to \texttt{ibmq\_bogota} for this period of time.
 In contrast, the \RP\ jobs were run in IBMQ's `fairshare' mode, i.e. with a queuing system in place that ensures fair access to the machine for different researchers.
 As a consequence, for the \RP\ task, which is not computationally more involved than the \MC\ task, obtaining all the results shown in Fig.~\ref{fig:RP_Quantum_Results} took around 72 hours.
 With access to quantum devices still being a limited resource and `exclusive access' being rationed, we see here the reason for the problems that the time cost of yet larger datasets would entail.